junchen14/junchen14.github.io/_pages/about.md

 ## Recent News
 We have a paper accepted in NeuRIPS 2020 \
-We have a paper accepted in Bioinfomatic 2020 \
+We have a paper accepted in Bioinformatic 2020 \
-We have a papper accepted iin Bioinfomatics 2021
+We have a papper accepted iin Bioinformatics 2021

 ## Teaching